SeaseLtd/rated-ranking-evaluator/rre-tools/README.md

 By default, the CLI is pointing to the
 [configs/](configs/embedding_model_evaluator/embedding_model_evaluator_config.yaml) inside the `configs/` directory.

-## Running Embedding Model Evaluator
+## Running Approximate Search Evaluator
 For a detailed description to fill in configuration file (e.g., [Config](configs/approximate_search_evaluator/approximate_search_evaluator_config.yaml)) you can look at the [README](docs/approximate_search_evaluator/README.md).